These systems keep us cool in the summer and warm in the winter.

 These airborne pathogens can spread throughout the entire house some are only annoying others can make you sick if left unchecked.

 These contaminants can clog your air handling system and damage it then the system itself becomes a breeding ground for germs.

-One way to kill off these unwanted particles is a ultraviolet light.
+One way to kill off these unwanted particles is ultraviolet light.

-Ultraviolet light is a part of the spectrum low frequency infrared light which lies beyond the red edge of the visible spectrum frequency.
+Ultraviolet light is a part of the spectrum of low-frequency infrared light, which lies beyond the red edge of the visible spectrum frequency.

-UV light lies beyond the purple edge of the visible spectrum the particulars of UV light that kills germs is called UVC light
+UV light lies beyond the purple edge of the visible spectrum; the particulars of UV light that kill germs is called UVC light.

 How Does UV Light Kill Germs?

 UV disinfection is really effective.
 For years UV light has been used in hospitals and laboratories to disinfect the air in operating rooms, work surfaces, and instruments that are exposed to hazardous biological materials.

 The Sun also radiates UV light which is roughly 10 percent of the Sun’s output.